-UPDATED 7Dec2018: One of the digital things I do to make ends meet is create the content for a magazine called Pro Painter, and as you’d imagine I get to talk to many professional house painters in the course of this work.
-I always make it a point to ask these people for the secrets of good painting results.
+One of the digital things I used to do to make ends meet is create all the content for a magazine called Pro Painter.
+As you’d imagine from the name, I got to talk to many professional house painters in the course of this work and I always made it a point to ask these people for the secrets of good painting results.
 The tips, tricks and wisdom you’ll find here come from real-world pros, but they pay off for handy homeowners, too.

 How to Paint Tip#1: Primer Quality Differs More Than Paint Quality

 According to the pros, top formulations of latex paints are almost indistinguishable in quality from each other as they go on and age.
 But there is a wide difference in primer quality.
 Poor quality primer (or the wrong kind of primer) is more likely to ruin a job than any issue with paint.
 Primer is also where some people are most likely to cut corners, cheap out and regret it.

 How to Paint Tip#2: Wall Prep is Key

 Gary Walchuk is a professional painter I’ve known since 1990, and he spends as much time repairing wall flaws as he does painting.
 “I’m fussy about prep work, and the older homes really take a lot of time fixing up previous rushed paint jobs from the past.”

 Gary starts by sanding all trim and baseboard by hand using a sponge sanding block.
 This gets off all the bumps, dust nibs and pet hair.
 The sponge blocks follow the contours of trim and molding nicely.
 Gary uses spackling compound for small damage, and sandable, setting-type compound for bigger holes.
 Latex caulking is best for filling cracked areas that need to remain flexible.